-Paper products are used daily—from tissues to kitchen towels and napkins.
-Choosing eco-friendly options can significantly reduce waste.
+Paper products are used daily—tissues, kitchen towels, napkins, and more.
+Choosing eco-conscious options can significantly reduce waste.

-Bamboo grows quickly and uses far less water.
+Bamboo grows rapidly and requires much less water.

 Recycled paper reduces deforestation and landfill waste.